JeanPierreMR/bitcoinTest/README.md

-## Bitcoin Test
+## CScoin Test

-This is a fork of the bitcoin core for testing purposes.
+This is a fork of the cscoin core for testing purposes.

-You can check the original project at https://github.com/bitcoin/bitcoin
+You can check the original project at https://github.com/cscoin/cscoin

 License
 -------

-Bitcoin Core is released under the terms of the MIT license.
+CScoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Changes made